johnpeart/johnpeart.github.io/src/posts/blogpost/2025-05-10-eurovision-first-listens.md

   semifinal: 2
   final: false
   lyric: |
-    I'll dance with you evеn a wedding waltz, but naked
+    I'll dance with you even a wedding waltz, but naked
   commentary: |
     I guess we're still trying to replicate *Cha Cha Cha* then.